BBualdo/kanban-task-manager/README.md

 27. Added completed subtasks counter and displayed it instead of X in "X of (subtasks.length) subtasks.
 28. I started to implementing ability to add columns with custom names to new board.
 I added `ColumnInputsList` which is rendered by `AddBoardModal` and `ColumnInput` which is rendered by `ColumnInputsList` by mapping over `columnToAdd` state.
 For now it is hard coded.
 29. Added ability to add new columns when creating board or delete it.
+30. Added ability to change columns names when creating board.
+That was a tough one to add:

+- First I added onChange event to input and passed a function to it.
+- Then I declared that [Function](#update-column).
+- After that I passed that function through ColumnInputsList to ColumnInput.
+- A bug occured - Every keystroke on input rerendered component and focus was lost.
+- So I declared state with `inputValue` initially equal to passed default name.
+- I set value to `inputValue` and declared that onChange it is set to `event.target.value` and passed `updateColumnName` function to onBlur.

 ### Built with